Stabler family photographs

 Edward H. Stabler married first, in 1833, Mary Jefferis (1813-1857), and there were two children by this marriage, Lydia (1834-1883) and Edward J. Stabler, who died in infancy.
 Lydia did not marry, served as assistant clerk of the Baltimore Yearly Meeting of Women Friends (Hicksite), and corresponded with her young half-siblings.
 Edward H. Stabler married secondly, in 1859, Louisa M. Field; she was 32 at the time of their marriage, and he was fourteen years her senior.
 They lived in Baltimore, Md., until they removed to Brooklyn in 1866.
 They had three children: Mary Cope (1862-1869), Edward Lincoln Stabler (1865-1959) who married Elizabeth Tubby, and Louise M. Stabler (1868-1954) who married George Howard Parker.
 Edward H. Stabler died in February 1877 when his youngest daughter was only eight.
 His widow, Louisa, lived until 1914.

 Louisa M. Field was the daughter of Richard Field (1793-1875) and Deborah Merritt Field (1797-1875) of New York Monthly Meeting.
 Her older brother, Charles M. Field, married Anna Cromwell.
 Louisa's parents lived on Willow Street in Brooklyn, and that is where Louisa and Edward H. Stabler lived after 1866.
 Louisa was descended from the Fields of Purchase Monthly Meeting.
 Her grandfather, Aaron Field (1764-1844), married Jane Haviland.
-Aaron's grandfather, Robert Field, manumitted the slave Cuffy in 1776.
+Aaron's grandfather, Robert Field, manumitted Cuffy (an enslaved person) in 1776.
 The family owned extensive property in Greenwich, Connecticut.
 Richard Field built the house on Willow Street in 1838, and the house remained in the family until 1922 when Edward H. and Louisa's son, Edward L. Stabler, and his family moved to Greenwich.

 Louisa had four maiden aunts (Sarah, Ann, Eliza, and Hannah) who lived at Pine Cottage, Port Chester, West Chester Co., N.Y.
 Eliza Field (1801-1871) was a lifelong invalid, and her sisters wrote an account of her illness and travails.
 Sisters Sarah Field (1797-1879) and Hannah Field (1804-1903) kept daybooks from 1857-1879, and their niece, Louisa M. (Field) Stabler, continued this habit, maintaining daybooks from 1851-1899 and 1907-1912.